alikemalcelenk/ReactTypeScriptTemp/README.md

 # ReactTypeScriptTemp

-Example React app template that is written in TypeScript
+Example React app template that is written in TypeScript.